-Internal Capitalized Leasing Costs
+Deferred Leasing and Internal Capitalized Leasing Costs

+Costs incurred in obtaining tenant leases (principally leasing commissions and acquired lease origination costs) are amortized ratably over the life of the tenant leases.
+The amortization of deferred leasing costs is included in Depreciation and amortization in the Consolidated Statements of Operations.
 The Company capitalizes a portion of payroll-related costs related to its leasing personnel associated with new leases and lease renewals.
 These costs are amortized over the life of the respective leases.
-During the three months ended March 31, 2016 and 2015, the Company capitalized approximately \$304,000 and \$256,000, respectively.
+During the three months ended March 31, 2017 and 2016, the Company capitalized approximately \$312,000 and \$304,000, respectively.